The 5 Types of Filter

 Most common domestic water filters contain granular activated carbon (GAC) which reduces unwanted tastes and odours by absorption.
 More expensive filters use carbon block filter elements which are generally more effective and usually carry a micron rating for particle removal.

-A variety of different substances can be used to make carbon for filters including wood and coconut shell, with coconut shell being more effective but also more expensive.
+A variety of different substances can be used to make carbon for filters including wood and coconut shell, with coconut shell filters being more effective but also more expensive.

 Sequestration is the action of chemically isolating a substance.
-Food grade polyphosphate is commonly used in water filters to sequester the calcium and magnesium minerals which cause limescale and corrosion.
+Food grade polyphosphate is commonly used in scale inhibiting filters to sequester the calcium and magnesium minerals which cause limescale and corrosion.
 However, polyphosphate is generally only introduced in very small amounts and it only inhibits scale rather than eradicating it.
 This means that polyphosphate does not soften the water but instead works to keep the minerals within the solution, preventing them forming as scale on any surfaces they come into contact with.

 Due to the hard minerals still being present in the water, scale inhibition isn’t suitable for all applications.
 Instead, water softening using a process such as ion exchange is usually recommended in water areas with alkalinity levels of 180ppm or more (very hard water) and applications where water is kept at a constant temperature of 95°C or more.